 Show the financial section in the paper, look in a pamphlet, watch the news channel, or search online.

-"What does the zigzag of this line tell us about interest rates (or unemployment rates, stock market returns) over the last year (or whatever the time frame is that is graphed)?"
+"What does the zigzag of this line tell us about interest rates (or unemployment rates, stock market returns)?"

-5 Why are polls so important during an election campaign?
+5. Why are polls so important during an election campaign?

 Discuss how pollsters forecast the probability that one person will be elected by asking only a small sample of the population.
 Who should they ask?
 Why is it important that the results of their polls be accurate?
-What effect could those results have on the election campaign of the candidates?
+What effect could those results have on the election?

-6 What math do you think you will need to use when you are a (fill in your child's dream job)?
+6. What math do you think you will need to use when you are a (fill in your child's dream job)?
 How does a dentist use math?
 A garbage collector?
 A physiotherapist?
 An engineer?